 - Gives users real-time statistics on their websites, allowing them to notice issues or trends, and act on them immediately

-Many of the most successful apps focus on doing one thing very well.
-(See my post, Are Mobile App Riches Truly in the Niches?, for more details).
+Many of the most successful bots focus on doing one thing very well.

 Narrow in on your one thing.

 Again, there is no right or wrong answer here.
 The important thing is to give these some serious thought, and write down your answers.
 Be as specific as possible.